Stop the Willow Project!

 |

 Comment on any proposal that would harm polar bears or their habitat.
 Vote for leaders who believe climate change is real and support policy and funding allocations to address the climate crisis.
-Let your elected representatives know that public lands and waters, wildlife habitat, and endangered species are important to you as a constituent.
+Let your elected representatives know that public lands and waters, wildlife habitat, and endangered and threatened species are important to you as a constituent.
 Raise your voice in federal planning processes.
 Examine your own actions and choices to reduce emissions.

 Polar bears are only found in the Arctic.
 The most important habitats for polar bears are the edges of pack ice where currents and wind interact, forming a continually melting and refreezing matrix of ice patches and leads (open spaces in the sea ice).
-Because of climate change, the coastal plain is becoming a more critical denning area with the decrease in sea ice.
+Because of climate change, the Arctic Refuge coastal plain is becoming a more critical denning area with the decrease in sea ice.

 Mating Season: Late March - May

-Gestation: About 8 months with delayed implantation
+Gestation: About eight months with delayed implantation